solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 they are building.
 That way you can fail earlier, and with less of a hassle.

-Does it sound pessimistic to you, as if I was suggesting to always prepare for the worst?
-Maybe, but then you're missing my point a little.
+No need to be pessimistic, though!
 My point is that procurements should be seen as kinds of experimentation, not life-savers.
 They can and will fail sometimes, and when they do, they still provide valuable experience.
 The important thing is to get a maximum amount of experience.
-If you treat procured software/services as a process of experimentation and do not depend on them before they have proved themselves, you get a different mindframe where you only have good options: continue your business as it has been done, or get an improved way of working by deploying the new ideas in your new IT service.
+Treat procured software/services as a process of experimentation and do not depend on them before they have proved themselves.
+This way, you get a different mindframe where you only have good options: continue your business as it has been done, or get an improved way of working by deploying the new ideas in your new IT service.

 ![The experience cycle](/img/public-tendering/experience-cycle.png)

-Ensure you can go back, trust your supplier, try to get something usable as early on as possible, try to build as much experience as possible.
+Ensure you can go back.
+Trust your supplier.
+Try to get something usable as early on as possible.
+Try to build as much experience as possible.
 Sometimes you will waste money, as with most investments, but sometimes you may win big.
+The better you understand what you need, the better your odds at winning.